supermavster/docker-laravel-8/README.md

    git clone https://github.com/supermavster/docker-laravel-8.git
    ```

-2. Generate your own `.env` to docker compose with the next command:
+2. Inside the folder `docker-laravel-8` and Generate your own `.env` to docker compose with the next command:

    ```sh
    cp .env.example .env